purescript-contrib/purescript-book/text/chapter5.md

 The example code for this module contains a function `bounds` which computes the smallest bounding rectangle for a `Picture`.

-The `Bounds` data type defines a bounding rectangle.
-It is also defined as an algebraic data type with a single constructor:
+The `Bounds` type defines a bounding rectangle.

 ```haskell
 {{#include ../exercises/chapter5/src/Data/Picture.purs:Bounds}}